Donald O'Connor: Television

 O'Connor was a regular host of NBC's Colgate Comedy Hour, and starred in The Donald O'Connor Show (1954–55) for one season.

 He hosted a color television special on NBC in 1957, one of the earliest color programs to be preserved on a color kinescope; an excerpt of the telecast was included in NBC's 50th anniversary special in 1976.

 In the late 1950s, he began guest starring on shows like Playhouse 90, The DuPont Show of the Month, and The Red Skelton Hour.
 But his focus moved increasingly to touring live shows.

 1960s

 O'Connor teamed with Glenn Ford in Cry for Happy (1961) at Columbia and he played the title role in The Wonders of Aladdin (1961) for MGM.

 He subsequently focused on theatre work and his nightclub act, performing in Las Vegas.
 He returned to Universal for the first time in ten years to make the Sandra Dee comedy That Funny Feeling (1965).

 He did episodes of Bob Hope Presents the Chrysler Theatre, Vacation Playhouse, ABC Stage 67 and The Jackie Gleason Show.
 He also appeared in several productions of Little Me.

 In 1968, O'Connor hosted a syndicated talk show also called The Donald O'Connor Show.
 The program was canceled because the dancer was becoming "too political," and O'Connor was reprimanded by the studio.

+He was among the first to receive a star on the Hollywood Walk of Fame in 1960.